-Clinical attendance is tracked by signed timesheets turned in weekly to the Nurse Administrator (or an approved assignee designated by the Administrator).
+Clinical/practicum attendance is tracked by signed timesheets turned in weekly to the Nurse Administrator (or an approved assignee designated by the Administrator) or submitted into Canvas.
 This data is then recorded by the Registrar.
-Students who are unable to complete 160 hours will fail the term and will NOT be allowed to advance to the next term until the lab/clinical hours are made up.
-Lunch hours may not be counted as lab/clinical hours.
+Students who are unable to complete the required hours will fail the term and will NOT be allowed to advance to the next term until the lab/clinical/ practicum hours are made up.
+Lunch hours may not be counted as lab/clinical/practicum hours.

-Students who are unable to attend their scheduled lab/ clinical time are required to contact the Clinical Instructor, Clinical Coordinator, Nurse Administrator and the clinical site.
-All missed lab/clinical hours must be made up and make-up time will be arranged at the discretion of the Nurse Administrator and will be subject to staff and preceptor availability.
+Students who are unable to attend their scheduled lab/clinical/practicum time are required to contact the Clinical Instructor, Clinical Coordinator, Nurse Administrator and/or the clinical site.
+All missed lab/clinical/practicum hours must be made up and make-up time will be arranged at the discretion of the Nurse Administrator and will be subject to staff and preceptor availability.